shedeemo/rtutorials/README.md

 # rtutorials
-This repository holds some of the R Tutorials I wrote when I TA'd methods classes at OSU.
-You can find them in the R Scripts folder.
+Here are some R tutorials I've developed.
+They're a mix of files I wrote for recitation sessions I led when I TA'd methods courses as well as other tutorials on techniques I've found useful in my own research.